The University of British Columbia

 • Principal Investigator: Suzanne Huot (Assistant Professor, Occupational Science and Occupational Therapy)

-• María Cervantes (Postdoctoral Research Fellow, UBC Centre for Migration Studies)
+• María Cervantes (Postdoctoral Research Fellow)

 Toronto Metropolitan University